Succès Masra

-Succès Masra (سوكسيه ماسرا; born 30 August 1983) is a Chadian economist and politician who served as the Prime Minister of Chad from 1 January to 22 May 2024.
+Succès Masra (Note: سوكسيه ماسرا) (born 30 August 1983) is a Chadian economist and politician who served as the Prime Minister of Chad from 1 January to 22 May 2024.
 Having formerly worked for the African Development Bank, in 2018 he founded Les Transformateurs, a political party that became part of the opposition against former president Idriss Déby, and following Déby's death in 2021, the Transitional Military Council.

 Masra lived in exile in the United States between 2022 and 2023, after the 2022 Chadian protests.
 In 2023, Masra stated his intention to return ahead of the 2023 constitutional referendum.
 On 1 January 2024, after his return, Succès Masra was appointed Prime Minister of Chad.

 Masra has been under arrest since 16 May 2025.

 Early life and career

 Masra was born in Chad on 30 August 1983, and was educated in Chad, Cameroon and France.
 After studying economics, Masra started working for the African Development Bank, where he worked as an economist prior to resigning in 2018 to start his political career.